aabdel-kader/chatgpt-chatbot-functionCalling/readme.md

 This is a ChatGPT chatbot written in Node.js that runs in the terminal

+# update
+Use Function calling feature in OpenAI

 ## Usage

 Get your OpenAI API key at https://platform.openai.com/account/api-keys